 I’m an amateur photographer, so I love this idea–even though I’ve never done it.
 If you love to take photos, you can sell stock photos online from a bunch of different sites.
 There’s a good guide to it here.

 11. Write a Technical Manual

-The famous podcaster Pat Flynn made his first money selling a guide to passing the Leed exam, helping people to study for and succeed at an accreditation architects needed for green building design.
+The famous podcaster Pat Flynn made his first money selling a guide to passing the Leed exam, helping people to study for and succeed at an accreditation that architects needed for green building design.
 While incredibly niched and specific, Flynn’s PDF book still sold a bunch of copies.

 And this brings us to a slightly different form of publishing online for money.
 Certain resources, technical manuals, study guides, etc. are SUPER specific, but also things people pay for on a regular basis.
 The course prep company Kaplan has built a thriving business on study guides.

-If you have field or domain specific knowledge that is in high demand, NO MATTER HOW SPECIALIZED, you might be able to find a market for it.
+If you have field or domain-specific knowledge that is in high demand, NO MATTER HOW SPECIALIZED, you might be able to find a market for it.
 You could follow the steps to sell it on Amazon above, or else you could sell it on your own website.

 12. Invest in a REIT

 A Real Estate Investment Trust (AKA REIT) is a way of investing in real estate without having to own or operate real estate holdings.
 They’re becoming more popular, and there are more and more ways for smaller-scale investors to get involved.
 I’m doing more reading on this subject, and will update this with more details in the future!

 13. Rent Storage Space

 If you have some extra space you’re not using–like a shed, garage, or basement–you could rent it out for storage.
 Sites like Neighbor will help you find someone interested in renting your space out and help you make the transaction!